PhilipSada/global-superstore-sales-analysis/README.md

 select min(a.NumOfDays) MinDays, max(a.NumOfDays) MaxDays from (
 select DATEDIFF(DAY, [Order Date], [Ship Date]) as NumOfDays, * from [dbo].[Orders$] where [Ship Mode] = 'Second Class' ) a
+## Data Analysis
+Tableau is used to conduct the sales analysis and answer the problem statement.